mang0kitty/blog-1/content/post/docker-swarm.md

 is somewhat more complex.

-The fact is, production deployments of any service require certain guarantees around availability and failure tolerance which the core Docker runtime isn't inteded to provide.
+The fact is, production deployments of any service require certain guarantees around availability and failure tolerance which the core Docker runtime isn't intended to provide.
 This is the role that orchestrators are intended to fill, offering the ability to recover from infrastructure failures, handling application crashes and monitoring the health of your services.